 Downloads

 Due to licensing restrictions, we cannot provide the raw data.
 However, we provide estimates obtained using the methods that we developed, and made available with scientific publications for reproducibility purposes.
-Currently, the database is global, at the country level and covers the period from 1998-2018.
+The latest release below includes country-level and subnational datasets for both Scopus and OpenAlex.

 If you download or use this data, please subscribe to our newsletter to receive updates on the project:

-More information about how the data is produced and processed can be found in our official data documentation
+More information about how the data is produced and processed can be found in our new working paper

 Any questions & comments